4mrr/AutomatedScriptNIRO-/README.md

 it is used in the phase of Footprinting & reconnaissance.

-* NIRO uses lot of tactiques for reconnaissance for example : subdomain enumeration and search directory and ports scanning which helps you getting the maximum and the most interesting subdomains and directory so that you be ahead of the competition.<\br>
+* NIRO uses lot of tactiques for reconnaissance for example : subdomain enumeration and search directory and ports scanning which helps you getting the maximum and the most interesting subdomains and directory so that you be ahead of the competition.

 * NIRO also use WHOIS and Enum4linux tools of linux in order to properly collect information.